 Yeah, thank you.
-Martin says, can a full thickness tear in a 60-year-old man be repaired?
+Martin says kind of full thickness tear on a 60 year old man be repaired?
 And if not, should they continue to exercise symptom free or rest?

 That's a big question.
 Depends on what type of tear.
-Now what we've talked about so far is predominantly I focused on those meniscal repair pictures on younger patients.
+Now, you know, what we've talked about so far is predominantly I focused on those meniscal repair pictures on younger patients.
 Once you've got somebody who's 60, then that means that in all probability that is a degenerate tear.
-It depends on what type of tear.
-I mean, full thickness is a partial description.
-Is it a vertical, peripheral, circumferential tear?
-Is the meniscal tissue stable or unstable?
-Or is it a horizontal degenerative cleavage tear, which tend to be stable?
-You know, what type of tear?
+It depends on what type of to I mean, full fitness is a partial description.
+Is it a vertical, peripheral, is it a circumferential tear?
+Is the medical tissue stable or unstable?
+Or is it a horizontal genitive cleavage tear, which tend to be stable?
+You know, what type of tear.
 If you're 60, it's probably not going to be repairable.
 And if it's asymptomatic, well, then you're going to leave it alone.
 Simple as that.

 Yep.
-Okay, I got another question waiting, but shall we move on?
+Okay, I got another question waiting, shall we move on?
 Otherwise, we might not get to answer the question that you posed us.